MartinFinkenflugel/ClearMap2Documentation/docs/html/_sources/wobblystitcher.rst

 In the first step, neighboring tiles are rigidly aligned along the z-axis.
 To speed up this step, a max-intensity projection (MIP) is calculated along the axis that connects the two tiles and the alignment is performed on the resulting 2d images.
-While WobblySticher implements full 3d rigid alignment, we did not find this necessary for our data sets in this step and opted for the faster MIP version.
+While WobblyStitcher implements full 3d rigid alignment, we did not find this necessary for our data sets in this step and opted for the faster MIP version.